zacharee/LockscreenWidgets/PRIVACY.md

 Lockscreen Widgets collects only the data necessary to function and provide crash reports.
 Any data not collected by Google's Firebase is kept strictly on-device.
 This can be confirmed by browsing the source code.

 # Permissions
+## Accessibility
+Lockscreen Widgets requires an accessibility service in order to display on the lock screen and in the notification center.

+This is due to the special overlay type used, which only accessibility services have access to.
+Without it, Lockscreen Widgets wouldn't be able to perform its main function.

 ## VIBRATE
 Lockscreen Widgets uses this permission to activate the vibration motor for haptic feedback.